Grenoble City Hub – Promouvoir la fabrication numérique et durable

-To support the promotion of digital and sustainable manufacturing, in particular Industry 5.0, the Industry 4.h Chair team organized the YML network and the ANR - a week of activities dedicated to engineering students specializing in mechanical, sustainable and industrial engineering.
+To support the promotion of digital and sustainable manufacturing, in particular Industry 5.0, the ' Industry 4.h Chair organized - in collaboration with the YML (Young Manufacturing Leaders) network and the ANR - a week of activities dedicated to engineering students specializing in mechanical, sustainable and industrial engineering.

 This initiative, called “A Week on Industrial Transition”, took place from November 18 to 24, 2024 at Grenoble INP – Génie industriel, UGA.
 During the week, 25 international students from 18 countries, all part of the FutureProd Graduate School, explored key themes shaping Industry 4.0 and 5.0 — including emerging technologies, data literacy, and artificial intelligence.